 Recycling plastic waste sounds like a great solution.

 But of course, it isn’t as simple as we all wish.

 Current packaging materials often include several different layers.

 Each layer has special properties, which makes it much harder to recycle.

-An additional problem is presented in plastics in durable applications, like cars, electronics, crates, and so on.
+An additional problem is in plastics in durable applications, like cars, electronics, crates, etc.